-They did postulate that forskolin seemed to prevent the development of new fat mass and that the subjects taking it reported less fatigue, hunger and fullness.
+They did postulate that forskolin seemed to prevent the development of new fat mass.
+They found that the subjects taking it reported less fatigue, hunger and fullness.
 Essentially, the placebo and forskolin had identical effects, exempting mild fatigue and satiety markers.

 The rat study concluded that “both forskolin and rolipram stimulated lipolysis and inhibited body weight increase by increasing cAMP levels.”
+So, forskolin increases levels of cAMP, or cyclic amp, which is a molecule that in elevated levels helps boost fat burning compounds.
 In layman’s terms, the scientists found that forskolin did prevent weight gain, even on a diet that caused rats in other diet groups to gain significant amounts of weight.
 This is in line with the second study, finding that supplementation may help manage weight gain.

 What am I getting at here?
 Forskolin, while offering some benefits and potentially helping manage obesity by preventing additional weight gain, does not “melt away belly fat” — at least, according to scientific evidence.

-As always, the most effective way to safely lose weight is to eat a diet of unprocessed, life-giving foods, exercise regularly and use scientifically supported methods of “extra help” in your weight loss journey, such as essential oils for weight loss or safe supplements.
+As always, the most effective way to safely lose weight is to eat a diet of unprocessed, life-giving foods, to exercise regularly, and to use scientifically-supported methods of “extra help” in your weight loss journey, such as essential oils for weight loss or safe supplements.
 It’s not impossible to lose weight fast, but it usually won’t happen because of one unproven pill.

-Now, don’t get discouraged.
+Don’t get totally discouraged just yet when it comes to forskolin benefits.
 While forskolin may not be the miracle weight loss drug many are looking for, it does have several benefits that are supported by scientific evidence.

 1. Helps Manage Weight in Overweight/Obese People